Featured Hybrid Course

 Camp Merrowvista is an eco-educational, experiential learning site one hour north of the Durham campus.
 The camp’s leaders will help you take the academic concepts of democratic theory and translate them into activities in order to test, live out, and experiment with the concepts.

-This course has a $35 non-refundable application fee and requires a $100 nonrefundable deposit.
+This course has a $35 non-refundable application fee.

 Questions for Marla Brettschneider, Ph.D